 How are behavioural problems treated?

-There is no simple cure for any behavioural problem, so be careful when taking ''helpful'' advice.
+There is no simple cure for any behavioural problem, so be careful when taking ''helpful'' advice from people who are not qualified in pet bahaviour.
 For example, many people with a destructive dog are given the advice to get another dog to fix the problem, however, they may end up with two destructive dogs!
 It is very important that the cause of the problem is addressed, not just the symptoms of the problem.
 For example don't chain a dog up because it is digging; find out the reason for the digging and treat the dog accordingly.

 When it comes to your pet's behaviour, it is extremely important to seek the advice of a qualified veterinarian.
 If your pet has an exaggerated behavioural issue we may refer them to a veterinary behaviour specialist.
 Changing problem behaviour requires commitment on behalf of the whole family, as everyone your pet interacts with will be responsible for encouraging desirable behaviour.
 For some problems such as barking, escaping, aggression, or separation anxiety it is beneficial to see the pet in its natural environment, thus a home visit may be appropriate.